You may have noticed the trend of painting walls and trim the same color is back…or it never really left. It’s called “color washing.”

 - If you want a lighter ceiling but still have it blend with darker walls, use the wall color lightened by 50%.

-- You can use Samplesize to try out color ans move them around the room throughout the day.
+- We recommend Samplesize to try out colors and move them around the room throughout the day.
 Try living with the color, at least overnight.
+They are reusable, stick-on samples of the actual paint you are considering.

 Shop Our Home.